TeaPartyCrypto/Tea/README.md

 `TeaParty` consists of two core parts `tea` & `party`, as illustrated by the diagram below.

-* `party` - The backend services and logic that support the platform.
+* `party` - A suite of services and logic that support the platform.
 This is where all the magic happens 🪄 ( If this sounds complicated, just think of `party` as the 🧠 "brains" 🧠 of the project .)

-* `tea` - The frontend services and logic that support
+* `tea` - A suite of services and logic to make it easy for users to interact with `party`

 <p align="center">
 <img width="200" src="/teadiagram.png" alt="Material Bread logo">